tvpsh2020/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/getting-started/subscribe-api.md

 1. Click the API Directory link in the left-hand navigation menu.

-2. Locate th "VBC-Provisioning-Developer" API and click "Go".
+2. Locate the "VBC-Provisioning-Developer" API and click "Go".

 3. From the "My Applications" drop-down in the right-hand corner of the page, select your Application and click "Subscribe":